 The current through a resistance in series with different types of diodes is covered in more detail when you study those topics.

 As you study circuits, you will occasionally come across these uses for resistors.

-- Heating. – Usually heat from resistance is wasted energy and you avoid it as much as you can.
-You have to give components access to room temperature air, or add fans, heat sinks, etc. if need be, to dissipate their rated value.
-A component without ventilation or covered (such as by dust) will be more likely to overheat.
+- Heating. – Usually heat from resistance is wasted energy and you want to avoid it as much as possible.
+You have to give components access to room temperature air, and sometimes add fan cooling, heat sinks, etc. if need be, to dissipate their rated value or more heat.
+A component without ventilation or that is covered (such as by dust) will be much more likely to overheat.

-Electric heaters purposely use resistance to create desired heat.
+Electric heaters are one situation where we purposely use resistance to create desired heat.

 Really nice looking resistor kit for those beginning studying electronics.
 Affiliate link ad.

 Through hole (wired) resistor components are usually close to cylindrical, but with a slightly narrowed middle.
 They also usually have colored bands that indicate their resistance value and tolerance.

 Much higher wattage resistors are a lot larger than 1/4W resistors.
 They also usually look different, have their resistance value written on them, and they often also have their wattage written on them as well.

 On schematic diagrams, the resistor component is usually indicated by jagged lines or less commonly as a rectangle.
 A recommended resistance value is usually written next to it if it is jagged lines, or inside of it if a rectangle is used as a schematic symbol.

 - Ω – Omega symbol used to indicate the resistance in Ohms.